digego/extempore/docs/quickstart.rst

 ------------

-To write Extempore code you need a text editor, and there are :ref:`Extempore "plugins" for several text editors <editor-support>`
+To write Extempore code you need a text editor, and there are :doc:`Extempore "plugins" for several text editors <editor-support>`
 ---Atom, Emacs, Sublime Text and Vim.

 If you don't have a favourite text editor, then `Atom`_ is probably a good choice---it's free, available on all platforms and doesn't have as steep a learning curve as some other editors.
-Head over to the `Extempore Atom setup`_ docs to find out to download and set it up for Extempore. `extempore-and-emacs`_
+Head over to the :ref:`Extempore Atom setup <atom-editor-setup>` docs to find out to download and set it up for Extempore.

 If you *do* have a favourite text editor, and it's one of the ones mentioned above, then see the :doc:`editor support page <editor-support>` for instructions on how to get started hacking Extempore code in your editor of choice.

 .. _Atom: https://atom.io/
-.. _Extempore Atom setup: extempore-and-emacs_

 "Hello, World!"
 ---------------